Emmotes/ic_spoilers/docs/exclusivitydates.md

 When a season ends - most of the items that were available in the season pass track become exclusive and unavailable for a period of six months - at which point they become available again.
 Usually this means everything goes into Wild Offers (including the feats) while feats also become available for gems.

-Modron cores that were in the season pass are added to Wild Offers - but we still don't know where modron cores that were in the free track will end up.
+Modron cores that were in the season pass are added to Wild Offers - and ones that were in the free track become available for gems the same way the Strong Core is.

 For Emergences - the items added will remain in the Thayan Enclave until the following Emergence ends.
 Then it will remain exclusive for another 3 months.
-Because of this - I have set the `End Date` for Emergences as the date the items leave the shop (not the date the emergence ended).
+Because of this - I have set the `End Date` for Emergences as the date the items leave the shop (not the date the emergence actually ended).

 <span class="postSeasonTableColumn">
     <span class="postSeasonTableRow">